 When you think of Japan, what comes to mind?
 It’s beautiful sakura?
 Shibuya, Harajuku, and Tokyo?
 The unique culture?
 Sophisticated technology?
 Fresh, delicious sushi?
 Yup, that’s what most people think about Japan.
-But, just like another country, Japan also has its own interesting urban legend stories, for those of you who like reading about Japanese ghost stories and scary things, here are 8 Japanese urban legends that can make your neck hair standing up on edge.
+But, just like other countries, Japan also has its own interesting urban legends.
+For readers who like scary stories here are 8 Japanese ghost stories that will make your neck hair stand up on edge.
 I challenge you to read this article right to the end!

 1. Kuchisake Onna